 Recently, in April 2021, following a particularly strenuous camping trip to a very remote part of Australia, which included 8 crossings of the Finke river (which, unusually, had water in at the time) I found I had the very good fortune to be eligible for a CABG (or cabbage as it is pronounced) and was living in a country where I would get one for free – simply because I needed one!

 I needed a CABG (in my case basically a heart rebuild) because I was having a deal of difficulty breathing – and had severe mitral valve regurgitation, too.
-Something to do with my not having won “the genetic lottery” according to my Cardiologist, Dr Angus Baumann.
+Something to do with my not having won “the genetic lottery” according to one of my (now four) Cardiologists.

 Wikipedia tells us the first Coronary Artery Bypass Graft (hence CABG) was performed in the United States on May 2, 1960, at the Albert Einstein College of Medicine-Bronx Municipal Hospital Center by a team led by Robert H. Goetz and the thoracic surgeon, Michael Rohman with the assistance of Jordan Haller and Ronald Dee.
 Much was learned from this brave experiment.
 And it is that learning – and the ongoing nature of learning – that makes the CABG the incredible life-saving medical intervention that it now is.